Healthdirect Free Australian health advice you can count on.

 If you have previously had syphilis and recovered, you can still get it again.

-The Australian Government is responding to the increase in cases of syphilis in Australia on a national level.
-The government is working with state and territory governments to help reduce spreading of syphilis.
+The Australian Government is responding to rising syphilis cases by working with state and territory governments to help reduce the spread.

 Resources and support

-Drama Down Under is a website specifically for men with male sexual partners.
-Learn more about STIs, contact tracing and receive reminders when it's time to be retested.
+• Drama Down Under is a website specifically for males with male sexual partners.
+Learn more about STIs, contact tracing and receive reminders when it is time to be retested.

 Learn more here about the development and quality assurance of healthdirect content.